-In this situation the offended player is not required to be in his Attacking Zone for an awarded goal to apply when a stick or other object is thrown or shot.
+In this situation the offended player is not required to be in their Attacking Zone for an awarded goal to apply when a stick or other object is thrown or shot.
 Note also that if the Referee does not feel that the player would have had a clear shot on goal had the thrown stick not occurred, then the proper call is a minor penalty since the infraction did not occur in the offending player’s Defending Zone.

 Award the goal.
 Rule Reference 637(b).

-He must also assess the delayed penalty to Team A.
+They must also assess the delayed penalty to Team A.

 With the goalkeeper off the ice, an attacking player has no defending player to pass and a chance to score on the open goal.
 The Coach of the defending team throws a stick off the players’ bench preventing a shot on the open goal.
 What penalty is imposed?